telerik/kendo-ui-core/docs/web/editor/how-to/get-reference-to-imagebrowser-child-widgets.md

 ---
-title: Get reference to the ImageBrowser and FileBrowser child widgets
+title: Get Reference to Child Widgets
-page_title: Get reference to the ImageBrowser and FileBrowser child widgets
+page_title: Get Reference to Child Widgets | Kendo UI Editor Widget
-description: Get reference to the ImageBrowser and FileBrowser child widgets
+description: "Learn how to get a reference to the ImageBrowser's and FileBrowser's child widgets in the Kendo UI Editor widget."
+slug: howto_get_referenceto_child_widgets_editor
 ---

-# Get reference to the Editor ImageBrowser's and FileBrowser's child widgets
+# Get Reference to Child Widgets

-The Editor's **ImageBrowser** and **FileBrowser** widgets use internally other Kendo UI widgets - a Kendo UI **Upload**, **ListView** and a **DropDownList**.
-The following example demonstrates how to obtain these widgets' client-side objects.
+The Editor's ImageBrowser and FileBrowser widgets internally use the Kendo UI Upload, ListView, and DropDownList widgets.
+The example below demonstrates how to obtain these widgets' client-side objects.

 The FileBrowser-related code is identical to the ImageBrowser one, with two exceptions:

-* The `.k-insertFile` CSS class should be used instead of `.k-insertImage` to attach the click handler.
+* The `.k-insertFile` CSS class should be used instead of `.k-insertImage` to attach the `click` handler.
-* `var fileBrowser = $(".k-filebrowser").data("kendoFileBrowser");`
-should be used instead of
-`var imageBrowser = $(".k-imagebrowser").data("kendoImageBrowser");`
+* `var fileBrowser = $(".k-filebrowser").data("kendoFileBrowser");` should be used instead of `var imageBrowser = $(".k-imagebrowser").data("kendoImageBrowser");`.

 Once the [ListView](/api/javascript/ui/listview), [Upload](/api/javascript/ui/upload) and [DropDownList](/api/javascript/ui/dropdownlist) widget objects are available, one can use their APIs to attach events with [`bind()`](/intro/events-and-methods#bind-to-events-after-widget-initialization) or perform other customizations, which may not be otherwise supported.

-Please note that the `transport` configurations below are over-simplified and invalid.
+Note that the `transport` configurations below are over-simplified and invalid.

-#### Example
+###### Example

 ```html
     <textarea name="editor" id="editor"></textarea>